Mathnerd314/stroscot/docs/Commentary/Compiler.rst

 When trying to do a quick compile-run cycle, we still want to streamline hot paths so that the binary is not unusably slow, but cold spots can use a straightforward boilerplate translation that doesn't require much CPU.
 More generally, there are various optimization criteria to minimize during compilation.
 Generally anything that can be measured is fair game:

-* Compile total elapsed time
-* Compile power usage
-* Compile memory usage
-* Runtime total time
-* Runtime memory usage
-* Runtime power usage
+* Compile/runtime total elapsed time, power usage, memory usage
 * Runtime executable size
-* Runtime throughput
-* Runtime request latency
-* Other runtime service metrics
+* Throughput at runtime
+* Request-response latency at runtime  - can be conditional, e.g. latency for a stop loss order on trading platform but latency for other types is not as important

 These are generally not hard numbers but probabilistic variables, because computer performance depends on many uncontrollable factors hence is best treated is nondeterministic.
 A simple mean or median estimator is generally sufficient, but doing statistical hypothesis testing is more interesting.
 Worst case execution time is of interest in real-time systems.
 Execution time may be modeled by a Gumbel distribution (`ref <http://www.lasid.ufba.br/publicacoes/artigos/Estimating+Execution+Time+Probability+Distributions+in+Component-based+Real-Time+Systems.pdf>`__) or odd log-logistic generalized gamma (OLL-GG) or exponentiated Weibull (`ref <https://arxiv.org/pdf/2006.09864.pdf>`__), although these experiments should probably be redone as we are measuring different programs.
 The testbench is `here <https://mjsaldanha.com/sci-projects/3-prob-exec-times-1/>`__ and `here <https://github.com/matheushjs/ElfProbTET>`__ and could be extended with `gev <https://www.rdocumentation.org/packages/evd/versions/2.3-6/topics/gev>`__.

 Obviously these have tradeoffs, so we need an overall objective function.
 For a focused objective like running static verification, all we want to see the error messages so total elapsed compile time is the only measurement.
-For production binaries, there will likely be a complex function for various runtime measurements based on actual costs and requirements, but compile costs will be minimal or excluded.
+For production binaries, there will likely be a complex function for various runtime measurements based on actual costs and requirements, but compile time will be excluded from the criteria or minimally penalized.
 For debugging, running in a REPL, an edit-compile-test cycle, etc., both compile and runtime factors are important so the objective function becomes even more complex. gcc, clang, etc. have various optimization profiles like O0, O1, O2, O3, Og, On, Os, Oz, etc., which we can include presets for, but it's not clear these are sufficient.

 We use branch-and-bound to explore the possibilities.
 With good heuristics even the truncated search algorithm should give good results.
 The goal is to quickly find bottleneck code regions that have significant effects on performance and compute good optimizations quickly.
 Then another profiling build to test that the proposed changes were correct.